 The Russian demand to limit NATO’s expansion into Ukraine is particularly outrageous.
 Russia invaded Ukraine in 2014, in order to seize the Crimean region, despite agreeing, in 1994, to accept Ukraine’s territorial integrity in return for Ukraine transferring its nuclear weapons to Russia after the fall of the Soviet Union.
 The U.S. and the UK were also parties to this 1994 agreement.

-If Russia has any hope of slowing NATO’s expansion, a non-negotiable guid-pro-quo for any such agreement should be for Russia to withdraw from the Crimea and Donbas regions of Ukraine and from the South Ossetia and Abkhazia regions of Georgia.
+If Russia has any hope of slowing NATO’s expansion, a non-negotiable guid-pro-quo for any such agreement should be for Russia to withdraw from all of Ukraine, including the Crimea and Donbas regions, compensate Ukraine for the devastation Russia’s invasion has caused and withdraw from the South Ossetia and Abkhazia regions of Georgia.
 Otherwise, the case for NATO expansion to prevent further Russian military aggression is incontrovertible.